Sustainable construction

 - GRI 414-2

-The company uses a professional supplier management system to avoid risks in its extended value chain.
-To create a foundation for long-term cooperation, suppliers and subcontractors undergo a multi-stage process consisting of due diligence, (re-)qualification, annual assessments and audits, as well as other supplier development measures.
+The company uses a professional supplier management system to minimise risks in its extended value chain.
+Suppliers and subcontractors go through a multi-step process that forms the basis for a long-term working relationship.
+This includes due diligence checks, (re-)qualifications, annual assessments and audits, plus other supplier development measures.

 All business partners must meet clearly defined minimum requirements in the following areas: